jhb123/htmx-blog/README.md

 cargo run --bin server
 ```
 ## Development
+Add a migration with `sqlx migrate add --source db/migrations <name of migrations>`

 Never delete or modify the files in `db/migrations`.
 If you need a new migration, you must add them correctly otherwise you will mess up the MySQL database.